SpaceBod/EIE2-MarsRover/README.md

 [Savraj Sian](https://github.com/SavrajSian)
 Arthika Sivathasan

+In particular, I focused on designing the frontend webserver (part of the command subsystem), used to manually control the rover and plot its location on a map (using ReactJS).
+Upon completion, I assisted in the drive subsystem of the rover.

 The aim of the project was to design and build a rover that can be either controlled manually, using a